 Ashfaq Ahmed is a unique figure in Urdu writing in Pakistan.
-His work well-admired among the gathering of all other Urdu writers.
-His writings are sincere, sensible, thought-provoking, religious as well as humorous.
-Ashfaq Ahmed is a writer, broadcaster, and a playwright as well.
+His work is well-admired among the gathering of all other Urdu writers.
+His writings are sincere, sensible, thought-provoking, religious, and humorous.
+Ashfaq Ahmed is a writer, broadcaster, and playwright as well.
 He has written many books in Urdu.

-In Urdu further, his work is divided into different fields like short stories, novels and plays that he wrote not only for television but also for radio.
+In Urdu further, his work is divided into different fields like short stories, novels, and plays that he wrote for television and radio.
 He has also received many awards due to his golden writings.

-Ashfaq Ahmed married with Bano Qudsia.
-She was also a famous writer and known Aapa in literary circle.
+Ashfaq Ahmed married Bano Qudsia.
+She was also a famous writer known as Aapa in the literary circle.

-Ashfaq Ahmed is born on 22 of August 1925 in Firozpur a renowned city of India.
+Ashfaq Ahmed was born on 22nd August 1925 in Firo22nd Augustwned India.
 He belongs to an ethnic community of the Pashtuns.
 His Pashtuns tribe is known as Mohmand Tribe.
 He got his early education from his native village in the district of Muktsar.
-But after the partition of Subcontinent, his family decided to migrate to Pakistan.
+But after the partition of the Subcontinent, his family decided to migrate to Pakistan.

 At the time of partition, Ashfaq Ahmed was very young, so he involved himself in the welfare activities for the refugees.
-He provided his services for the directing announcements to help the migrants.
-Later after the partition, Ashfaq Ahmed started his early career as doing a job in radio bus that used to move into different areas of Kashmir.
-But then after completing his education, he began teaching as a lecturer at Dial Singh College, Lahore.
+He provided his services for directing announcements to help the migrants.
+Later after the partition, Ashfaq Ahmed started his early career doing a job on a radio bus that used to move into different areas of Kashmir.
+But then, after completing his education, he began teaching as a lecturer at Dial Singh College, Lahore.

-Ashfaq Ahmed attached himself with literary activities from his early childhood.
+Ashfaq Ahmed attached himself to literary activities from his early childhood.
 He started his writing skills with the Phool Magzine.
-He formally participated in his field after returning from Europe when he began his monthly literary magazine known as “Dastaango” means storyteller.
+After returning from Europe, he formally participated in his field when he began his monthly literary magazine, “Dastaango,” which means storyteller.
 Ashfaq Ahmad also joined Radio of Pakistan as a scriptwriter.
-He also performed his duties as an editor of a well known Urdu weekly “Lail-o-Nihar” (day and night).
-He also used the name of Talqeen Shah for his programs.
+He also acted as an editor of a well-known Urdu weekly, “Lail-o-Nihar” (day and night).
+He also used the name Talqeen Shah for his programs.

-In the previous years, Ashfaq Ahmed moved to Sufism and spiritual activities.
-He turned his association to the inclined personalities to Sufism like Qudrat Ullah Shahab and Mumtaz Mufti.
-Ashfaq Ahmed died on 7th September 2004 due to pancreatic cancer.
-He is laid to rest in Model Town, Lahore, Pakistan.
+In previous years, Ashfaq Ahmed moved to Sufism and spiritual activities.
+He turned his association the inclined personalities to Sufism like Qudrat Ullah Shahab and Mumtaz Mufti.
+Ashfaq Ahmed died on 7th September 2004 due to pancreatic September laid to rest in Model Town, Lahore, Pakistan.

-Ashfaq Ahmed got many awards.
-Some of the prominent awards are following.
+Ashfaq Ahmed received many awards.
+Some of the prominent awards are the following.